heatgithub/AdMobTestMonogame/README.md

 # MonoGameAdMob

-Sample of adding an AdMob banner to a Android MonoGame game.
+Sample of adding an AdMob banner to an Android MonoGame game.

 ## How to use it

 ### 1 - NuGet packages

-The code in *AdMobAdapter.cs* needs *Xamarin.GooglePlayServices.Ads.Lite* to be installed from NuGet.
+The code in *MonoGameAdMob.cs* needs *Xamarin.GooglePlayServices.Ads.Lite* to be installed from NuGet.

 Is the Target SDK set to 31 [Android S 12] or newer, *Xamarin.AndroidX.Work.Runtime* version 2.7.0 or newer alsa has to be installed from NuGet, otherwise there will be errors about FLAG_IMMUTABLE.

-### 2 - AdMobAdapter.cs
+### 2 - MonoGameAdMob.cs

 Add this code as it is to the project.